 Phone: (801) 585-6283

-- Other desired activities for in person
+- Other desired activities (meetings, grand rounds, etc.) in extenuating circumstances

 - Close proximity of individuals in classrooms (even for clinical skills practice) must be minimized